Solid Wood Furniture is a Smart, Sustainable Choice

 2. Wood Leads to Zero Waste-

-Solid wood furniture is so good from a sustainability standpoint, because of some technology advancements in wood furniture processing in the last few decades.
+Solid wood furniture is so good from a sustainability standpoint because of some technological advancements in wood furniture processing in the last few decades.
 In processing, by-products in every stage of production can now be repurposed and reused.
 Upon harvesting, and we mean selective cutting, a fraction of it is processed into lumber, some of it is made into other wood products, and still more is recovered for energy production.
 So, everything had its own course, and none of it went to waste.

 3. Wood is Climate Friendly-